 Studies show that women who take MHT are at an increased risk of heart attack, stroke, and blood clots.
-The risks are similar for women using contraceptive pills, patches, and rings, but women taking MHT are older and the risks increase with age.
+The risks are similar for women using contraceptive pills, patches, and rings.
+However, women taking MHT are older, and the risks increase with age.

 When to seek help

 It’s common and normal to experience irregular periods when you’re perimenopausal.

 - suddenly experience very heavy periods or periods with blood clots

 - have periods lasting longer than usual